jsilverdev/docker-media-server/readme.md

 - Jellyseerr: 5055
 - Requestrr: 4545

-> Note: Ports can be overridden with environment variables in `default.env`.
+> Note: Ports can be overridden with environment variables in `.env`.

 ## Downloads